~~ Take pride in your knowledge and presentation of it!

 During lesson presentation:

-a) Listen attentively and take notes.
+a) Participate attentively and take notes.
 If I write it, you write it!

 b) Please ask questions after I have fully demonstrated the first example.
 Raise your hand to ask questions—please no shouting out.